-Some of the most frustrating and sad cases that the attorneys with the Law Office of Bryan Fagan, PLLC work on for our clients, center around Child Protective Services (CPS) investigations.
-If you are a parent, you can feel a certain sense of anxiety and dread regarding thoughts concerning other people coming into your child’s life and dictating how their life is led.
-We can take for granted the ability that we have as parents to have rights and duties about our children.
-When CPS becomes involved, those rights and duties are put in jeopardy- both in the present and in the future.
+Some of the most frustrating and sad cases that the attorneys with the Law Office of Bryan Fagan, PLLC, work on for our clients center around Child Protective Services (CPS) investigations.
+If you are a parent, you can feel a certain sense of anxiety and dread regarding other people coming into your child's life and dictating how their life is led.
+We can take for granted the ability as parents to have rights and duties about our children.
+When CPS becomes involved, those rights and responsibilities are put in jeopardy- both in the present and future.

-Why does CPS come into some families’ lives?
+Why does CPS come into some families' lives?
 What could you have done that caused CPS involvement?
-These questions and more will be the topics of today's’ blog post as we seek to find answers and provide context for this important area of family law in Texas.
+These questions and more will be the topics of today's blog post as we seek answers and provide context for this vital area of family law in Texas.

 What causes CPS to become involved in your and your child's lives?

 CPS is a part of the Texas Department of Family and Protective Services and seeks to protect our state's children.
-Specifically, the agency provides a toll-free hotline for people to call if someone has information about potential abuse or neglect of a child.
-An anonymous tipster can call into the hotline and speak to a call center representative who will then notify CPS caseworkers in the area of the state where the alleged abuse or neglect has occurred.
+Specifically, the agency provides a toll-free hotline to call if someone has information about a child's potential abuse or neglect.
+An anonymous tipster can reach into the hotline and speak to a call center representative, who will then notify CPS caseworkers in the state area where the alleged abuse or neglect has occurred.

 How CPS will make contact with you and possibly your child